ReflectsLight/quran-json/README.md

 # The Qur'an

-This repository contains the holy book, The Qur'an, in both English and its original Arabic - stored in the JSON format.
+This repository contains the holy book, The Qur'an, in its original Arabic and as translations in English, and Farsi - all of which are stored in the JSON format.
 It is hoped that through this repository those working with The Qur'an in the context of software will find a resource that's helpful to their work.

 ## Layout

 ### The `src/` directory

 The [src/arabic/](src/arabic/) directory contains The Qur'an in its original Arabic. <br>
-The [src/english/](src/english/) directory contains an English translation of The Qur'an.
+The [src/english/](src/english/) directory contains an English translation of The Qur'an. <br>
+The [src/farsi/](src/farsi/) directory contains a Farsi translation of The Qur'an.

 #### Arabic

 * [src/arabic/](src/arabic/)

 Each JSON file represents a chapter, or surah - in its original Arabic.
 For example, [src/arabic/1.json](src/arabic/1.json) contains Al-Fatihah.
 The structure of the file can be described as an array of arrays, with each array representing a verse, or ayah.
 For example:

 ```